liebenholz/GMLB2024/README.md

 ### Notice
 - This code uses private dataset with small amount of Korean live chat examples; approximately thousands of classified chats.
-- Dataset for training won't be provided even from now on due to Highly-Violent Phrases.
+- Since dataset for training includes Highly Profane Language, it won't be provided even from now on.

 ## Reference
 - Gemma2-2b-it model by **Google** : [Hugging Face](https://huggingface.co/google/gemma-2-2b-it)